ActiveQuery/Governance/ETHICAL_SOURCE_POLICY.md

 ## Our Pledge
-ActiveQuery (synonymous with "Active Query" and wheresoever abbreviated as "ActiveQ" or "AQ", whether upper cased, lower cased or capitalised) meassures success through impact rather than intentions.
+ActiveQuery (synonymous with and wheresoever referred to as "Active Query" or "ActiveQ" or "AQ", whether upper cased, lower cased or capitalised) meassures success through impact rather than intentions.
 ActiveQuery Ethical Source Policy is informed by below seven principle points and applies to all parts of ActiveQuery  projects, programmes, respositeries and spaces.

 ### 1. Our work benefits the commons.
 We grant permission to modify, create derivative works, use and reuse it, in the